 - I don’t want to make an estate plan now because my life circumstances are bound to change.
 You are right about one thing—your life circumstances will almost certainly change.
 Fortunately, the arrangements in your estate plan can be altered at any time to reflect changes in your personal situation, financial situation, or both.

 - Estate planning is just too complicated.
-Once you sit down with a knowledgeable California estate planning attorney and explain your unique circumstances, he or she will be able to create a highly personalized estate plan which accurately reflects your wishes.
+Once you sit down with a knowledgeable Burlingame estate planning attorney and explain your unique circumstances, he or she will be able to create a highly personalized estate plan which accurately reflects your wishes.